ent/ent/doc/md/schema-fields.md

 ## Enum Fields

-Enum fields can be defined in three ways:

 Use Ent API to generate Enum type and define possible values:
 ```go
 // Fields of the User.